"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 A most notable example of this being the truly immense territories that were regarded as being under the sovereignty of the Holy Roman Emperor Charles V who inherited sovereignty in certain

-of Aragon and Castile, together with "Spanish" claims on South America, from his maternal grandparents, Ferdinand and Isabella.
+of Aragon and Castile, together with "Spanish" claims on South America, from his maternal grandparents, Ferdinand of Aragon and Isabella of Castile.

 Charles V's mother, the Spanish princess Juana, had actually been a younger daughter of Ferdinand and Isabella, and there were several male siblings.
 Several early deaths and childlessness, however, resulted in the rights